 Now therapy works wonders for some people.
 For me, however, it did nothing.
 And I went in with a very open mind.
 Every.
 Single.
 Session just tended to focus on my relationship with my parents and what my childhood was like, except for the last two sessions I went to where I talked about what I was struggling with most – my present life aka moving and all the trauma associated with it.
 I asked her to give me tips on how to stay calm when I could feel my chest tightening with anxiety and her tip was to ‘take deep breaths’.
 Uh, I didn’t need to pay £50 a session to be told that, I knew that already!

 That day I went home and the worst possible outcome of a dog having surgery came true – Poppy had pulled all her stitches out, had re-opened her surgical incision and was bleeding.
-I panicked at first – our vet was an hour away, dogs weren’t allowed on the train, I didn’t drive, James was 6000 miles away in another country and my mum in law was at work and couldn’t leave.
+I panicked at first – our vet was an hour away, dogs weren’t allowed on the train, I didn’t drive, my husband was 6000 miles away in another country and my mum in law was at work and couldn’t leave.
 Somehow, miraculously, when I realised that nobody could save the situation but me, I went into fight or flight mode.
 I found a local vet and managed to convince them to see Poppy in an emergency situation.
 I then found a dog-friendly cab company who took us there.
 They fixed Poppy up and we came back home.
 And that’s when I realised, that if I could overcome my worst fear entirely on my own, well then I could do pretty much anything!